 Current options for UK visas or immigration permissions for Ukrainians include:

-the Ukraine Family Scheme - open to Ukrainian nationals (and their immediate family members) who have family members settled in the UK.
+the Ukraine Family Scheme visa - open to Ukrainian nationals (and their immediate family members) who have family members settled in the UK.
 It is free to apply.
-You should apply online if you are outside of the UK
+You should apply online if you are outside of the UK.
+You can also apply from inside the UK.

-the Homes for Ukraine Scheme - open to Ukrainian nationals (and their immediate family members) who have a sponsor willing to host them in the UK.
+the Ukraine Sponsorship Scheme (Homes for Ukraine) - open to Ukrainian nationals (and their immediate family members) who have a sponsor willing to host them in the UK.
 Organisations such as Reset Communities and Refugees can help you find a sponsor.
 The Scheme is free.
 You should apply online with your sponsor

 Other entry routes include: